paperclip-rs/paperclip/book/build-script.md

 in the current scope
 ```

-Note that there's the struct `PetGetBuilder1` has been marked with `MissingPetId`.
+Note that the struct `PetGetBuilder1` has been marked with `MissingPetId`.
 And, `send` is implemented only when the builder has `PetIdExists` marker.

 Hence the fix would be to set the required parameter using the relevant method call (which transforms the builder struct).